 Cachaça has changed places: she left the underside of the bar counters to sit on the shelf with pride” said famous Brazilian bartender Derivan de Souza of the astonishing rise of this Brazilian spirit which was long confined to the countryside and the slums of Brazilian megacities.
 It is certainly evident that cachaça has benefited from tourism and its use in various cocktails, including the most famous Brazilian cocktail : Caipirinha.
 Without this refreshing and popular Brazilian recipe, it would be safe to say that Cachaça would not have reached its current level of popularity!

-According to old records, it is estimated that the first cachaças were distilled by the Portuguese in the first half of the 16th century.
+According to historical records, the first cachaças were distilled by the Portuguese in the first half of the 16th century.
 We should rather say “fermented and distilled.”
-Freshly cut, the sugar cane is crushed with a press to extract the juice.
-This fermented juice produces a very sweet alcohol, about 5 °, which, once distilled, gives a strong alcohol of the order of 55 ° comparable to agricultural rum.
-It is this rum which, once brought back to 40 ° and bottled, will become the cachaça that is now good to drink among all parts of Brazilian society.
+Freshly cut, the sugarcane is crushed with a press to extract the juice.
+This fermented juice produces a very sweet alcohol, about 5%, which, once distilled, gives a strong alcohol of the order of 55%, comparable to agricultural rum.
+It is this rum which, once brought back to 40% and bottled, becomes the cachaça that is now enjoyed by all parts of Brazilian society.

 From glasses to tanks, Cachaça and its different uses

-Cachaça remained despite little production – most rich Brazilians preferred to drink wine, even of mediocre quality.
-In the nineties, pressed and distilled sugar cane was used for something other than filling small glasses at the end of the meal: the ethanol from this plant was for a moment going to replace the expensive petrol in the tanks of cars.
-Inconclusive results, increased consumption and above all access to oil fields thanks to the famous state-owned company Petrobras caused Brazil to gradually abandon the conversion of sugar cane to bring it back to its original function: to warm the hearts and souls at parties or family meals.
+Despite its increased production, cachaça remained modest in terms of popularity—most wealthy Brazilians preferred to drink wine, even of mediocre quality.
+In the 1990s, pressed and distilled sugarcane was used for something other than filling small glasses at the end of meals: the ethanol from this plant was, for a short time, used to fuel cars.
+Inconclusive results, increased consumption, and access to oil fields, thanks to the famous state-owned company Petrobras, caused Brazil to gradually abandon the use of sugarcane for fuel, bringing it back to its original function: to warm the hearts and souls at parties or family meals.

 With the help of Caipirinha